quou/quo/README.md

 For older computers, you can enable the use of GLSL version 1.3, by `#defining QUO_LEGACY` before including the library.

 ## Example Usage
-See a more complete example in the `sbox` folder.
+See more complete examples in the [`examples`](https://github.com/georgelam6/quo/tree/master/examples) folder.

 ```c
 #define QUO_IMPL